 Correcting gut dysbiosis requires an aggressive program of no sugar from any source including fruit, and a low carbohydrate intake combined with increasing the levels of beneficial flora with probiotic supplements as tolerated.
 Various herbs and other substances kill yeasts and pathogenic bacteria such as garlic supplements of all kinds.
 Although eating garlic is always a good idea, supplements are required for an effective result when fighting infections and over-growths of pathogens such as candida.

-The most effective herbal treatment I have ever found for the control of candida and the restoration of good health after years of dysbiosis is a Chinese herbal formula from Health Concerns called Phellostatin.
+The most effective herbal treatment I have ever found for the control of candida and the restoration of good health after years of dysbiosis is a Chinese herbal formula called Health Concerns Phellostatin.
 This product must be used very cautiously at first as it is very effective and can cause significant discomfort due to the toxic effects of die-off of the pathogens in the gut if the dose is too high.

 It is best to work up to a high dose of probiotics and garlic supplements, and make sure sugar is completely out of the diet before attempting to use Phellostatin.
 It will not only kill pathogens, it will help the body heal from the damage caused by candida overgrowth.